jwnichols3/ebs-examples/README.md

 - _Sept 12, 2023_ New cross-account, cross-region CloudWatch Dashboards script that aggregates metrics from multiple AWS accounts and regions into a single dashboard for easier monitoring.
 [CW Dashboard Cross Account, Cross Region README](./ebs-cloudwatch/ebs-cloudwatch-cross-account/)
 - _Oct 10, 2023_ Added support for aggregating EBS volume impairment metrics (status checks) across accounts and regions in the [cross-account dashboard](./ebs-cloudwatch/ebs-cloudwatch-cross-account/).
+- _Oct 20, 2023_ Converged the EBS CloudWatch Alarm scripts into a single script `ebs-cw-alarm-manager.py` ([README](./ebs-cloudwatch/README-ebs-cw-alarm-manager.md)), effectively retiring the standalone `impairedvol` and `latency` alarm scripts.
+Also restructured the REPO to be more logically arranged.

 ## Disclaimer